 - Apply the collapsible format to the table: Select your table by placing your cursor anywhere within the table, click "table" in the element path breadcrumbs at the bottom of the editor.
 Then select collapsible from the Formats >> Custom sub-menu.

-- Click Save & Preview to review your draft.
+- Click Preview Draft to review your draft.

 - Click Submit >> Check Content & Submit.
 Then publish.